 Instead, he asked for permission to talk to the child and apologize, explaining that he would never push her intentionally.
 He also warned the man that if he didn’t get control of his anger, the consequences the next time would likely be dire.

-“You’re such a good person, Tim.
+“You’re such a good person, Thom.
 I hope to learn from your example,” I said.
 “The Italian mama inside of me wanted to head to Disney and punch that guy out myself when I first heard your story.
 Gosh, you’re amazing!”

 That’s when it clicked.